 Colombia is South America’s second most populated country and it is home to an astonishing houses 10% of the world’s biodiversity.
 The country is emerging from the dark shadow of its reputation for kidnapping and drugs to become the highlight of many people’s visits to South America.
 It’s the new “it” spot to visit (and move to).
-Fans of history and archaeology will enjoy Bogota’s many museums but will be truly impressed by the Tierradentro, Lost City and San Agustín sites.
+Fans of history and archaeology will enjoy Bogota’s many museums but will be truly impressed by the Tierradentro, Lost City, and San Agustín sites.
 Beyond the history, you can also find beautiful beaches, wild dancing, delicious food, and great nightlife in Colombia.
 You can use the travel tips here to plan your dream trip.
-Don’t let the media fool you — Colombia is amazing.
+Don’t let the media fool you — Colombia is amazing!

 Food – In cities, you’ll find smaller places filled with locals taking advantage of set lunches that are a great experience.
-These can cost as little as $3 USD.
+These can cost under 10,000 COP.
 If you’re looking for something more basic, most western dishes will cost about 21,000 COP, or 14,000 COP if you get fast food.
 Beer at the bar can be found for as little as 2,500 COP.
 Grocery shopping is very cheap, costing about 110,000 COP per week if you plan on buying your own groceries.
-The most popular street snacks are empanadas that are as little as $1 USD.
+The most popular street snacks are empanadas that are as little as 3,500 COP each.

 Transportation – Local transportation is cheap.
 The metro in Medellin, for example, is only around 2,000 COP for a one-way fare.
 Unfortunately, intercity buses in Colombia are actually quite expensive.
-While long-distance trips can cost just around $55 USD one way, fares are sometimes as high as 305,000 COP.
+While long-distance trips can cost just around 165,000 COP one way, fares are sometimes as high as 305,000 COP.
 A bus from Bogota to Medellin will cost around 535,000 COP while a bus to Quito, Ecuador from Bogota will cost around 142,000 COP.
 Budget airlines are often cheaper than buses in Colombia so make sure to check the airline websites listed below for fare information.
 VivaColombia is a Ryan Air equivalent, with super cheap online deals and strict luggage restrictions.
 A flight from Bogota to Medellin, for example, can be found for as little as 100,000 COP.
 There are no trains in the country, so stick to flights and buses.
 For private transportation there are taxis, but Uber is also available in a few cities (and it’s cheaper).

 Activities – Attractions are quite reasonably priced.
-A tour of a coffee plantation can cost as little as $5 USD (visit Don Elias in Salento for an intimate and wonderful tour of a tiny plantation) or as much as $50 USD depending on what you’re into, while entrance to the country’s many national parks are normally around $15 USD and your ticket is valid for up to a week.
+A tour of a coffee plantation can cost as little as 15,000 COP (visit Don Elias in Salento for an intimate and wonderful tour of a tiny plantation) or as much as 152,000 COP depending on what you’re into, while entrance to the country’s many national parks is normally around 45,000 COP (and your ticket is valid for up to a week).
 However, you can also find many free national parks throughout the country.

 Money Saving Tips

-Negotiate – Prices for bus tickets and taxis are sometimes negotiable, so try to haggle to bring the costs down.
-In the off season, you can also negotiate discounts of guesthouses if you have good Spanish skills.
+- Negotiate – Prices for bus tickets and taxis are sometimes negotiable, so try to haggle to bring the costs down.
+In the off-season, you can also negotiate discounts of guesthouses if you can speak Spanish.

-Get an Hola Hostel Card – It’s free to sign up, and Hola Hostels in Colombia are of fantastic quality.
-They offer many “boutique hostels” for under $12 USD per night.
+- Get a Hola Hostel Card – It’s free to sign up, and Hola Hostels in Colombia are of fantastic quality.
+They offer many “boutique hostels” for under 36,000 COP per night.
 Get your card online or at a participating hostel.

 Top Things to See and Do in Colombia

-Get lost in Bogotá – Colombia’s capital is a mish-mash of architecture: skyscrapers tower over intricate churches and cafe-lined plazas.
+- Get lost in Bogotá – Colombia’s capital is a mishmash of architecture: skyscrapers tower over intricate churches and cafe-lined plazas.
 Bogotá also has excellent museums with free entry on Sundays.
 Be sure to stop into the Museo del Oro to see one of the world’s largest collections of gold.
 The city also has an incredible nightlife that goes late into the morning.
 No matter what you’re into you be able to find something of interest here!

-Journey to Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 30 miles from the Pacific coast.
+- Journey to Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 48km from the Pacific coast.
 You’re likely to see snakes, bats, monkeys, and sloths when you get here, but the boat journey offers many chances to see humpback whales, sharks, and giant sea turtles.
 The remains of the prison are also pretty cool.
 Admission to the park is 31,000 COP per person.

-Explore Tierradentro National Park – This archaeological site is one of the most visited attractions in the country.
-Designated as an UNESCO World Heritage Site, Tierradentro boasts two museums, one displaying archaeological finds and an ethnological museum.
+- Explore Tierradentro National Park – This archaeological site is one of the most visited attractions in the country.
+Designated as a UNESCO World Heritage Site, Tierradentro boasts two museums.
+One displays archaeological finds and the other is an ethnological museum.
 The main draw here is the 78 open burial tombs and accompanying paintings and sculptures.
 Admission is 20,000 COP for two days.
 You may want to bringy your own flashlight if you have one (the ones sold there are not that great).

-Trek to the Lost City (Ciudad Perdida) – Discovered in 1972, Ciuadad Perdida is the remains of an ancient city lying in the Sierra Nevada region of Colombia.
+- Trek to the Lost City (Ciudad Perdida) – Discovered in 1972, Ciuadad Perdida is the remains of an ancient city lying in the Sierra Nevada region of Colombia.
 Visitors make the lengthy trip through the jungle to see the 169 terraces built into the mountainside.
 A 6-day trek will cost around 700,000 COP per person.

-Visit San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 AD, some of which are over 3200 tall and weigh tons.
+- Visit San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 CE, some of which are over 3,200ft tall and weigh tons.
 The site was declared a World Heritage Site in 1995.
 Admission to the park is 20,000 COP per person.

-Fall in love with Medellin – Medellin is the second largest city in the country and is regularly revered as one of the most beautiful places in South America.
+- Fall in love with Medellin – Medellin is the second largest city in the country and is regularly revered as one of the most beautiful places in South America.
 Though it has a sordid past with drugs, the city is now a popular place for salsa and expats.
-It has totally changed it’s image and now one of the top “it” places to visit in the world.
-The perfect time to visit Medellin is during its Flower Festival — you’ll see why it has earned the nickname “the Capital of Flowers”.
+It has totally changed its image and is now one of the top “it” places to visit in the world.
+The perfect time to visit Medellin is during its Flower Festival — you’ll see why it has earned the nickname “the Capital of Flowers.”

-Journey into the Amazon – The Amazon basin covers almost one third of Colombia and is the perfect place to do some jungle trekking.
+- Journey into the Amazon – The Amazon basin covers almost one-third of Colombia and is the perfect place to do some jungle trekking.
 Most tours involve taking a boat up the river and a stop off with an indigenous tribe before arriving at Amacayacu National Park to begin your trek.
 Prices will vary depending on the duration of your trip, but expect to pay at least 150,000 COP.

-Go Diving – Colombia may not be the first place you think of when planning a dive trip but there are some top-class sites in the country.
+- Go Diving – Colombia may not be the first place you think of when planning a dive trip but there are some top-class sites in the country.
 The tropical waters tropical waters around San Andrés and Providencia are home to a myriad of fish and coral species.
 Expect to pay around 305,000 COP for a two-tank dive.

-Lounge in Paradise at Tayrona National Park – Probably the number one Colombian hotspot for backpackers, Tayrona Park is a strip of beach paradise near Santa Marta.
+- Lounge in Paradise at Tayrona National Park – Probably the number one Colombian hotspot for backpackers, Tayrona Park is a strip of beach paradise near Santa Marta.
 Most people camp overnight at Cabo San Juan, either renting a tent or a hammock.
 Book ahead to get a hammock up high on the rocks, so that you’re sleeping directly over the water.
 Plan to spend at least two days hiking the beaches and lounging around.
 Admission to the part is 35,000 COP.